Wolfram von Richthofen: Leningrad

 Richthofen took almost all of his units to support Army Group North.
 In heavy combat, working with Fliegerkorps I, Richthofen's fleet flew 1,126 sorties on 10 August, supporting the German army's advance on Narva.
-They claimed 10 tanks, more than 200 motor vehicles and 15 artillery batteries.
+They claimed 10 tanks, more than 200 motor vehicles, and 15 artillery batteries.
 Further support was rendered to the German Sixteenth Army at Novgorod near Lake Ilmen.
-Experienced crews from Richthofen's Corps, attacked railways near Leningrad to disrupt reinforcements.
+Experienced crews from Richthofen's Corps attacked railways near Leningrad to disrupt reinforcements.
 Fliegerkorps VIII's airmen noted Soviet resistance was far harder in the Lake Ilmen area than they had previously experienced.
 On 15 August, a major effort destroyed the main Soviet supply bridge over the Volkhov River.
 The fortress of Novgorod was destroyed by Richthofen's Ju 87s, and was abandoned.
 The city fell on 16 August.
 Just 24 hours later, a major Soviet counter offensive by the Soviet Northwestern Front attempted to recapture the city.
-Richthofen, in conjunction with Fliegerkorps I destroyed the attackers, almost completely, near Staraya Russa.
+Richthofen, in conjunction with Fliegerkorps I, almost completely destroyed the attackers near Staraya Russa.

 The German Eighteenth Army and the Sixteenth Army overran the remaining parts of Estonia, seizing Chudovo, north of Novgorod, which severed one of the two main supply lines from Leningrad to Moscow.
 In support of these operations, Richthofen's Corps dropped 3,351 tons of bombs in 5,042 attacks from 10 to 20 August 1941.
 Wilhelm Ritter von Leeb, the commander-in-chief of Army Group North, was shocked by the ferocity of Richtofen's bombing operations, describing him as "merciless".
-On 20 August Richthofen moved strike and fighter aircraft to Spasskaya Polist, 40 km north-east of Novgorod, to support an attack that would encircle Leningrad, and cut it off from Murmansk.
+On 20 August Richthofen moved strike and fighter aircraft to Spasskaya Polist, 40 km north-east of Novgorod, to support an attack that would encircle Leningrad and cut it off from Murmansk.
 German XXXXI Panzer Corps sealed in Soviet forces in the Lake Ilmen-Luga-Novgorod sector.
-The Leningrad Front attempted to relieve them, and Richthofen was ordered to blunt the attack.
+The Leningrad Front attempted to relieve them, and Richthofen was ordered to blunt its attack.
 The Soviets were supported by strong air units, and large air battles broke out.
 The Germans succeeded in maintaining their lines, and could now turn to capturing Leningrad.